Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

-Consider the regression model \eqref{eq:model} with errors in variables, where $ \{(Y_i, W_i)\ (i =1, \dots, n)\}$ are independent and identical random variables.
+Consider the regression model with errors in variables defined in Equation \eqref{eq:model}, where $ \{(Y_i, W_i), i =1, \dots, n\}$ are independent and identical draws from the joint unknown distribution.
 Recall that $Y_i$'s denote the observed responses and $W_i$'s are contaminated covariates.
-We assume that $Y_i$ is conditionally independent of $W_i$ given $X_i$, for $i=1, \dots, n$, where the $X_i$'s denote the unknown covariates having density $p_0$.
-The error density $g_u$ considered in the existing literature \citep{fan1993nonparametric} can be classified into two major types: the ordinary-smooth distributions whose characteristic function has polynomial decay, such as the gamma and double-exponential distribution; and the super-smooth distributions whose characteristic function has exponential decay such as the Gaussian and Cauchy.
-The measurement error distribution $g_u$ controls the rate of convergence of the estimators.
-It is well known that in absence of any replicated proxy per data-point, the optimal rate for a super-smooth error distribution is only of the logarithmic order, rendering the estimators to be highly inefficient for practical purposes \citep{fan1993nonparametric}.
-In cases where the error distribution remains unknown, it can be estimated from the repeated observations or extra validation data \citep{johannes2009deconvolution,neumann2007deconvolution,hall2007semiparametric}.
+It is well known that in absence of any replicated proxy per data-point, the optimal rate for a ``supersmooth" error distribution is only of the logarithmic order, rendering the estimators to be highly inefficient for practical purposes \citep{fan1993nonparametric}.
+In cases where the error distribution remains unknown, it can be estimated from the repeated observations or extra validation data \citep{hall2007semiparametric,johannes2009deconvolution,neumann2007deconvolution}.
+For the regular deconvolution kernel estimator, the deconvolution kernel function is constructed based on a suitable kernel function $K(\cdot)$ and the empirical estimator of the Fourier transform of the marginal density $p$ of covariates.
+One can derive the deconvolution kernel density estimator \citep{fan1993nonparametric} for both the marginal density $p$ and the regression function $f$ by